 Permission to bring and take medications during the exam (for example, for individuals with diabetes who must monitor their blood sugar and administer insulin).

 After the Learner is register and before the proctor Enrolls the student to take the online exam, the proctor/trainer must fill out the Accommodations form.
 The Learner (student) must have an IEP, approved documentation from a licensed professional or certified specialist who diagnosed the learner with a disability and is recommending the accommodation.
-To access the Accommodations forms, click on the Proctor tile and look the the right side.
+To access the Accommodations forms, click on the Proctor tile and look the right side.
 There is a form for Time Accommodations and a different form for other ADA Accommodations.

 A student can retake an exam one time and can do so immediately as long as the student has completed the steps to begin a test and the student has a new "retake license".
 We recommend that a student take a day or so to review before re-taking the exam.
-The holder of the Partner Account for your school district can purchase them by clicking the blue button to left and purchasing the Retake Legacy exam license for Customer Service (bottom of page) at a cost of $25.
+The RiseUp Administrator in your school district can purchase them by signing into their own Administrator's account dashboard and make the purchase.

-A student's CS certification is good for 3 years and he/she can re-new his/her certification the same way that a teacher does.
+A student's certification is good for 3 years and he/she can re-new his/her certification the same way that a teacher does.
 The Louisiana DOE states that the certification must be earned while in high school.
-This means that if a 15 year old earns the certification but does not graduate within the 3 year certification period that the certification will still count toward the graduation requirement.
+This means that if a 14-year old earns the certification but does not graduate within the 3 year certification period that the certification will still count toward the graduation requirement.